Chicago Pedestrian Accident Attorney

 Despite the general rule of pedestrian right of way, careless drivers continue to hit people crossing or walking along Illinois streets, causing serious injury and death.
 In 2015, 150 Illinois pedestrians were killed and another 6,020 were injured, according to the United States Department of Transportation.
 At the Chicago, Illinois law firm of Taxman, Pollock, Murray & Bekkerman, LLC, our Partners have over decades of collective experience representing those injured in pedestrian accidents – and we know that too often, drivers fail to acknowledge basic rules of the road when they encounter a pedestrian.
 If you or a loved one were injured by a negligent motorist while walking along or crossing an Illinois street, call our Chicago pedestrian accident lawyers today at 312-586-1700 or contact us via email for free, no-obligation consultation about your legal rights.

 Pedestrians have certain rights in Illinois; drivers are required to stop for pedestrians at all crosswalks (whether marked or unmarked).
-However, not all drivers observe these rights, and the many factors involved in pedestrian accidents include:

 Despite these and other factors involved in pedestrian accidents, many drivers will attempt to blame the accident on the pedestrian to avoid legal liability.
 This lack of responsibility can seem particularly unjust to a pedestrian recovering from injuries such as:

 - Spinal cord injury